Dr Malcolm Rogge

 Law School

-Dr Malcolm Rogge is a prominent Business and Human Rights scholar-practitioner who integrates legal scholarship with aesthetically sophisticated visual advocacy.
-His thirty-year career is defined by impact-driven research-through-practice, exemplified by the internationally celebrated documentaries The Tribunal and Under Rich Earth; the latter of which was adopted as evidence in a seminal international investment arbitration case (Copper Mesa v.
-Republic Ecuador, PCA No. 2012-2).
+Dr Malcolm Rogge is a prominent Business and Human Rights scholar-practitioner who integrates legal scholarship with international award-winning visual advocacy.
+His thirty-year career is defined by impact-driven research-through-practice, exemplified by the critically acclaimed documentary films, The Tribunal and Under Rich Earth; the latter of which was adopted as evidence in a seminal international investment arbitration case (Copper Mesa Mining Corporation v.
+Republic of Ecuador, PCA No. 2012-2).
 Rogge’s visual advocacy bridges legal academic debates and the lived experiences of Global South communities.
-He has extensive experience in the co-production of knowledge, collaborating with trust-based networks of human rights, environmental, agrarian, and Indigenous Peoples’ organisations in Latin America and Canada over three decades.
+His legal scholarship appears in diverse venues, including Cambridge University Press, Routledge, McGill-Queen's University Presss, the Harvard Law School Forum on Corporate Governance (the leading online forum on corporate governance in the US), the Fordham Journal on Corporate and Financial Law (the top-ranked US journal on banking and finance), and the University of Exeter’s Global Tipping Points Report, 2025 (featured at COP 30).
+Dr Rogge has extensive experience working on corporate accountability issues with human rights, environmental, agrarian, and Indigenous Peoples’ organisations in Latin America and Canada over three decades.

-After splitting his time between legal professional work and filmmaking for over a decade, he returned to academia in 2012.
-He studied at Harvard University on a Fulbright Fellowship and now holds a Doctorate in Juridical Science (SJD) from Harvard Law School.
-His doctoral work was supervised by a multidisciplinary committee including Nobel Laureate Amartya Sen, former SEC General Counsel John Coates, and the architect of the United Nations Guiding Principles on Business and Human Rights, John G. Ruggie.
-Rogge’s scholarship appears in diverse venues, including Cambridge University Press, Routledge, the Fordham Journal on Corporate and Financial Law, the Texas International Law Journal, and the University of Exeter’s Global Tipping Points Report, 2025.
+After working for twelve years in legal professional positions and independent film production in Canada and Latin America, Rogge returned to academia in 2012.
+He studied at Harvard University on a Fulbright Fellowship and earned a Doctorate in Juridical Science (SJD) from Harvard Law School in 2019.
+His doctoral work was supervised by a multidisciplinary committee including Nobel Laureate Amartya K. Sen, former SEC General Counsel John Coates, and the architect of the United Nations Guiding Principles on Business and Human Rights, John G. Ruggie.
 In 2024, he joined Ecoforensic CIC as a Senior Advisor, translating research into practice by supporting rights of nature litigation in Ecuador through community-led citizen science initiatives and advocacy training.
 Dr Rogge collaborates with Ecoforensic C.I.C. in legal and communications training in three communities in Ecuador's Andean and low-mountain Amazon regions.

 Postgraduate Supervision